b1592/ad-peps/README.md

 - Executable scripts that run the simulations in `adpeps/simulation`
 - Helper classes and functions, with custom contraction and other operations in `adpeps/tensor` and general utilities in `adpeps/utils`

+## Documentation

+More extensive documentation can be found at [https://b1592.github.io/ad-peps](https://b1592.github.io/ad-peps).

 ## Installation

 Download this repository